Rufus For Real

 Why isn’t my chicken skin getting crispy?

--The thighs weren’t dried well enough (moisture = steaming).
+-The chicken wasn’t dried well enough

--The pan was crowded (airflow matters!).
+-The pan was overcrowded

-Do I have to use a baking rack?
+Do I need a baking rack?

 Can I make these ahead of time?